glyph/automat/README.md

 Automat is a library for concise, idiomatic Python expression of finite-state automata (particularly deterministic finite-state transducers).

-Read more here or on [Read the Docs](https://automat.readthedocs.io/), or watch the following videos for an overview and presentation
+Read more here, or on [Read the Docs](https://automat.readthedocs.io/), or watch the following videos for an overview and presentation

 Overview and presentation by **Glyph Lefkowitz** at the first talk of the first Pyninsula meetup, on February 21st, 2017:
 [![Glyph Lefkowitz - Automat - Pyninsula #0](https://img.youtube.com/vi/0wOZBpD1VVk/0.jpg)](https://www.youtube.com/watch?v=0wOZBpD1VVk)